Welcome to my SAT prep and tutoring blog! While you’re here, join my email list for free subscriber-only content that’s not available anywhere else!

-Here’s my advice – eat anyway!
+Here’s my advice – eat anyway and bring a snack to the test!
 Your body runs on calories – that’s a fact – and when you get in the groove of things and mellow out, your appetite will come roaring back if you haven’t eaten.

 Should you drink coffee or have caffeine before the SAT?